Airbnb Alternatives in the UK: 7 Options Worth Considering for Your Property

 Snaptrip

 It’s a UK-based vacation rental platform that offers a wide range of holiday properties across the country, including holiday cottages, log cabins, and apartments.
-The Snaptrip Group now owns over 18 websites and boasts of receiving over 20 million visitors a year.
+The Snaptrip Group now owns over 18 websites and boasts of receiving more than 20 million visitors annually.

 Property owners in the UK and Ireland who want to list their properties must complete a form specifying which sites they would like to list on.
 After you inquire, Snaptrip will respond within three business days and provide all of the necessary information you need to list with them.